jpacg/awesome-stars/README.md

 ## C++

+- [ProcMon-for-Linux](https://github.com/microsoft/ProcMon-for-Linux) - Procmon is a Linux reimagining of the classic Procmon tool from the Sysinternals suite of tools for Windows.
+Procmon provides a convenient and efficient way for Linux developers to trace the syscall activity on the system.
 - [QtScrcpy](https://github.com/barry-ran/QtScrcpy) - Android real-time display control software
 - [cmder](https://github.com/cmderdev/cmder) - Lovely console emulator package for Windows
 - [hookso](https://github.com/esrrhs/hookso) - linux动态链接库的注入修改查找工具.A tool for injection, modification and search of linux dynamic link library